genos92/recipes/hummus.md

 ## Garnishing
 1. Scoop out hummus into shallow bowl using the spatula
-2. Using a small spoon swoosh hummus into a spiral pattern
+2. Using a teaspoon swoosh hummus into a spiral pattern
 3. Place the separated chicken peas on top
 4. Sprinkle sumac
 5. Pour a dash of olive oil